LibraryCarpentry/lc-spreadsheets/setup.md

 -   **Download the Installer**
     Install LibreOffice by going to the [installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
 The
     version for Linux should automatically be selected.
-Click **Download Version 4.4.2**.
+Click **Download**.
 You will go to a page that asks about a donation, but you don't need to make one.
 Your download should begin automatically.
 -   **Install LibreOffice**